kynoxis/tera-proxy/_pages/mods.md

     desc: Open the broker.
 Anywhere.
   - repo: soler91/CustomMounts
     desc: Use any mount (Clientside).
+  - repo: pinkipi/drop
+    author: Saegusae
+    desc: Instantly triggers fall damage (if the map supports it) to lower yourself to Slaying HP.
   - repo: Saegusae/fly-more
     desc: Ignores flying mount stamina for infinite flying. *Semi-patched and may cause mid-air dismounts.*
   - repo: pinkipi/instant-enchant